YuNoGuy123/Cataclysm-Dimensional-Intertwinement/README.md

 **1. Stick to the theme and lore.**

 I would like to keep the mod somewhat serious, even if we do include things from many sources, I want to ensure that the things that are included are somewhat grounded in the "reality" that we have here.
 That means sticking to the theme, and the lore.
+You may read the lore [here.](https://github.com/YuNoGuy123/YuNoGuy123sCataclysm/blob/exp/yunoscataclysmrevitalized/DOCS/LORE.md)

 If you're a contributor, don't think that all your contributions have to align perfectly with the lore, this is more of a guideline rather than a hard rule and I am willing to hand-wave minor things in favor of enjoyability.
 However, major things must adhere to the lore, I am willing to alter some portions of the lore if I like a contribution enough, but regardless, major additions should attempt to stick to what's established as best as possible.